3-ark/Cognito---alpha/DOCS.md

 ## Advanced Tweaks

-### UI Customization Guide for Bruside Extension
+### UI Customization Guide for Cognito Extension

-This explains how to customize various UI elements in the Bruside Chrome extension, which uses Chakra UI as its primary component library.
+This explains how to customize various UI elements in the Cognito Chrome extension, which uses Chakra UI as its primary component library.

 #### Theme System Overview